Why Become a Provider?

 - Elderly and people with disabilities

 - Public health programs are where families turn for health care when faced with unemployment or loss of employer-based health coverage.

 - Enrolling in Health First Colorado allows you to keep serving your existing patients during changing times.

 - Serving both commercial insurance and Health First Colorado means you can serve families with mixed health insurance coverage (e.g. children on Health First Colorado and parents on private coverage).

 - In 2015 Health First Colorado paid an average of seven million claims per month with an average payment time of nine calendar days - faster than most private payers!

 - Claims are paid weekly and deposited directly into your business account.

 You Are In Control

-- As a Medicaid provider you have full control of the number of Medicaid patients you see.
+- As a Health First Colorado provider you have full control of the number of Health First Colorado patients you see.

-- You can choose whether or not your practice is published in our online Provider Directory.
+- You can choose whether your practice is published in our online Provider Directory.